 Once we have your information, we’ll record it in our system as soon as possible.
 This keeps your information secure.

 We’ll make sure your information is accurate, up to date and complete.
-We’ll record information that’s relevant to us or to a decision we make.
+We’ll record relevant information to us or a decision we make.

 When do our staff use your information?

 We use your information when we need it to do our job.
 This will help you get the supports you need for your disability.

 We’ll only access your information if we need to.

 For example, if you call us just to check your address is up to date, we’ll do a security check to make sure we're talking to the right person, and then only look at your address.
 We won’t look at any other personal information.